MicroEJ/AbstractionLayer-Linux/README.md

 Here is how to cross compile for i686 GCC on Ubuntu, see the CMAKE_C_COMPILER variable below:

 ```
-# Copyright 2024 MicroEJ Corp.
-All rights reserved.
-# Use of this source code is governed by a BSD-style license that can be found with this software.
 #
 # Toolchain settings
 #